Recipe for Greek Chicken Souvlaki

 When summer rolls around, it is time to pull out the grill.
 My family loves anything cooked on the grill, and it's a lot more…Read This Post

 Macarons aren’t only delicious, but they’re also a beautiful dessert, one that often graces tables around France come the holiday season (and all year round for that matter).
 They can be used as part of other desserts, like a Buche de Noel (Christmas log) or enjoyed all on their own.
 While they may take some time to master, they’re well worth it…

-Here’s just one of her favorite recipes come the holiday season!
+Here’s just one of our favorite recipes come the holiday season!

 Praline Filling Ingredients

 Check out a recipe for authentic French meringues.

 1. Start by making the macaron cookies.
 To do this, line your baking sheets with flat parchment paper and set aside.

 2. Sift together the ground almonds and hazelnuts along with the icing sugar.

 3. To the bowl of ground almonds/hazelnuts/icing sugar, add the first quantity of aged egg whites; do NOT stir.

 4. Meanwhile, bring the sugar and water to a boil (at 118°C/250°F).
 When the syrup reaches 112°C, in a separate bowl, start whisking the second quantity of aged eggs until they form soft peaks.